 For this purpose, the information required for its calculation has been requested the Technical Manager of the Gas System GTS.
-In particular, the GTS has provided the distance of each connection point of the transmission network to all connection points adjacent to it.
-It must be emphasized that according to the information provided by the GTS, the only non-bidirectional pipeline in the transmission network is the pipeline between the compression stations of Córdoba and Almendralejo.
+In particular, the GTS has provided the distance of each and each exit point of the transmission network has been carried out using the Dijkstra20 algorithm.